Statistical Assessment Service

-Statistical Assessment Service (STATS) is a non-profit organization which analyzes and critiques the presentation of scientific findings and statistical evidence in the news media.
+Statistical Assessment Service (STATS) was a non-profit organization that analyzed and critiqued the presentation of scientific findings and statistical evidence in the news media.
 Formerly associated with George Mason University and the Center for Media and Public Affairs, STATS is currently associated with Jon Entine's Science Literacy Project and Sense About Science USA.

 History

 STATS was founded in 1994 by S. Robert Lichter, a professor of communications at George Mason University.

 In 2001, Lichter and his staff published It Ain't Necessarily So, a book about the media's coverage of a range of topics from crime statistics to the 2001 anthrax attacks.
 The Philadelphia Inquirer called it "a solid critique of the way data-based reports and studies are presented in the media", while Salon.com felt that the book employed "the very same tactics that it finds so objectionable when used by journalists and publishers".

-In 2007 STATS sponsored a survey of climate scientists, which was conducted by Harris International.
+In 2007, STATS sponsored a survey of climate scientists, which was conducted by Harris International.
 The survey found that most climate scientists believe that human-induced global warming is occurring, although there is disagreement about its consequences, and few trust the popular media coverage of climate change.

-A 2009 article in the Milwaukee Journal-Sentinel argued that STATS's coverage of the chemical Bisphenol A verged on advocacy for the chemical industry.
+In 2009, the Milwaukee 'Journal-Sentinel argued that STATS's coverage of the chemical Bisphenol A verged on advocacy for the chemical industry.
 On the STATS website, Lichter posted a response disputing the Journal-Sentinel article, calling its reporting and logic "flawed".

 In 2010, Donors Trust awarded STATS $86,000 for its "research efforts".

-STATS was dissolved in 2014, and its web site adopted by Sense About Science USA.
+STATS was dissolved in 2014, and its website adopted by Sense About Science USA.

 Overview

-According to the organization's 2006 website its goal is to help correct "scientific misinformation in the media resulting from bad science, politics, or a simple lack of information or knowledge; and to act as a resource for journalists and policy makers on major scientific issues and controversies".
-As Lichter related to the Baltimore Sun in 1998, "journalists are deluged with numbers representing findings in fields they're not familiar with".
+According to its website in 2006, the organization's goal was to help correct "scientific misinformation in the media resulting from bad science, politics, or a simple lack of information or knowledge; and to act as a resource for journalists and policy makers on major scientific issues and controversies".

+Lichter was quoted by the Baltimore Sun in 1998, saying, "journalists are deluged with numbers representing findings in fields they're not familiar with".
 Its sister organization is the Center for Media and Public Affairs, also affiliated with George Mason.